driksey/french-ai-law-guru/README.md

 > - **Memory**: 40% less RAM usage than standard 1B model
 > - **Quality**: Good for Q&A, slightly less detailed than larger models
 > - **Use Case**: Perfect for quick legal document queries and fast responses

 ---

+## 📋 How It Works

+This is a **stateless Q&A system**, meaning each question is processed independently without memory of previous interactions.
+This design choice provides:

+- **Optimal Performance**: No context accumulation means faster response times
+- **Consistent Results**: Each answer is based solely on the documents, not conversation history
+- **Resource Efficiency**: Lower memory usage and computational overhead
+- **Reliability**: No risk of context confusion or drift over time

+**Note**: This is not a conversational chatbot but rather an intelligent document-based Q&A assistant.

+---